I know how hard it is to be real in this digital age.

 You can be a part of the community of moms.

-So will you, in this 2016 year, work on this one thing?
+So will you work on this one thing?
 Will you challenge your friends and your mom groups and lead the example?
 It’s kind of simple.
 It’s about the benefit of the doubt and loving each other as women and moms treading water in this river of life together.
 It’s about us wanting to do our best and needing friends along the way.

 This is it.